 Westminster Business School is a major provider of high quality business education located in the heart of London.
 The business school has approximately 4,000 students pursuing a wide range of general and specialist qualifications at both undergraduate and postgraduate levels.
 Courses are taught by more than 120 staff members plus a large number of visiting lecturers and experts drawn from the London business community.
 The school is highly cosmopolitan, reflecting London’s demographic diversity and its role as a host to visitors from around the world.
 A third of Westminster’s full-time students come from abroad, and every year the school welcomes hundreds of visiting exchange students from continental Europe, the United States, Australia, and Japan.
 Westminster’s staff is increasingly international, welcoming visiting scholars and researchers from many countries.

-Accommodation: The University of Westminster offers two housing options for international students.
-Please keep in mind that housing at WBS is very limited, so you should be prepared to find off-campus housing.
+Accommodation: The University of Westminster offers two housing options for international students, Marylebone Hall and Alexander Fleming Hall.
+Please keep in mind that housing at WBS is very limited during the spring semester, so you should be prepared to find off-campus housing.

 Accommodation is in the form of single study bedrooms, in a range of University halls of residence across London.
 All the halls are self-catering with fully fitted shared kitchens and communal areas.
 A range of hot and cold meals is available at reasonable prices from the refectories and cafes in the University's teaching buildings.
 All the halls of residence have 24 hours security and resident tutors responsible for student welfare.
 They are all well served by public transport.
 Whichever hall you live in you will have a chance to meet students from different disciplines, backgrounds and cultures, enhancing the whole Study Abroad experience.
 As a resident, you need to provide your own bedding, cutlery and crockery (this can be bought cheaply locally).
 A receptionist normally staffs the halls during the day and a security guard at night.